I AM AN ANIMAL-FREE VEGAN

 When I grocery shop or when I go into a restaurant, my only concern is that my food contain no animals.
 If a dish or a product happens to be organic and/or non-GMO, I consider it a bonus.

-About half of all my recipes are gluten-free, if you use known gluten-free brands, and in other instances, substitute a gluten-free thickener, bread or pasta.
+About half of all my recipes are gluten-free when you use known gluten-free brands of ingredients.
+In other instances, you can easily substitute a gluten-free thickener, bread or pasta, for the grain thickener, bread or pasta used called for.
 I didn’t design them that way in advance.
 It’s just the way it turned out.

 My ‘raw’ comes from eating fresh fruits and salads.